-Newton King are delighted to offer to the rental market this newly renovated one bedroom top floor part furnished flat, situated in a central location within close proximity of the Train Station and the Town Centre.
+Newton King are delighted to offer to the rental market this recently renovated one bedroom top floor part furnished flat, situated in a central location within close proximity of the Train Station and the Town Centre.

 The property offers light and airy accommodation with a new fitted kitchen, a shower room with modern tiles and porcelanosa suite, the property has been fully renovated and has new flooring throughout.
-The property comes as part furnished with brand new modern furniture and is regarded as a must view!
+The property comes as part furnished with near new modern furniture and is regarded as a must view!

 10' 8" x 16' 4" (3.25m x 4.98m) (some restricted head height)

 11' x 14' 4" (3.35m x 4.37m)

 5' 4" x 4' 6" (1.63m x 1.37m)

 book a viewing or to get more information

 Retired homeowners in the UK now collectively own property worth £861 billion with their total property wealth increasing by more than £33 billion in the past six months, the equivalent of around £1,200 a month each.